Aussies & Food Allergies

 - All Soups are Dairy Free and Gluten Free (with the exception of the Beef, Mushroom and Pearl Barley Soup) and free from your main allergens

-- Beef Bolognese, Beef Chilli Con Carne, Beef Meatballs with Napoli Sauce, Chicken Burrito Mix, Korma Lamb, Lamb and Rosemary, Moroccan Chicken Tagine, Moroccan Lamb, Slow Cooked Mediterranean Beef, Spicy Bean Burrito Mix and the Tuscan Chicken are also free from your main allergens.
+- Beef Bolognese, Beef Chilli Con Carne, Beef Meatballs with Napoli Sauce, Chicken Burrito Mix, Korma Lamb, Moroccan Lamb and Slow Cooked Mediterranean Beef, are also free from your main allergens.

 If you have a specific allergy to an ingredient and need help navigating our menu check out the full list of ingredients on the product page of the website or get in touch with us.